illinoistech-itm/jhajek/itmo-340-540/week-13/lab.md

   * Install a webserver and tshark: `sudo apt update` and then `sudo apt install nginx tshark`
   * Display the ip address information: `ip a sh`

+## Lab Questions

+Information about each phase of the lab goes here along with answers

+* ARP
+* PING
+* HTTP
+* ipconfig ip a sh
+* DHCP

 ### Shutting Down the Virtual Machines

 When done with the lab or when done using these virtual machines you should power them off by issuing the `vagrant halt` command.
 Otherwise they will occupy disk and ram on your system when they don't need to be.